ivyyap726/CPlusPlus-Application-Design/README.md

 ## About This Project

 This repository holds my projects and assignments for CIS-25-PROGRAMMNG USING C++-L1-41736.
+The class follows an Application Design Lab format, where I build one growing C++ application module by module across the semester.

 ## Application I Plan to Build

-Not decided yet - this section will be updated once I choose a project idea.
+A personal budget and expense tracker.

 ## Description

-To be filled in once the application idea is chosen.
+This console-based C++ application will let me record my income and expenses, organize each transaction into categories (such as food, transportation, bills, and entertainment), and search or sort transactions by date or amount.

+Transaction data will be saved to a file so my records are kept between runs of the program.
+As the course progresses, I plan to add features such as monthly spending summaries and category reports, and later an AI-assisted feature that automatically suggests a category for a new transaction or offers simple saving tips based on my spending patterns.

 ## Completed Modules